 Classes Using the Book

-The “One Book – Global Connections” common reading experience is supported in the University Experience (UE) course through guided discussions and assignments that connect learning opportunities in and out of the classroom.
+The “One Book – Global Connections” common reading experience is supported in the Academic Foundations (AF) course through guided discussions and assignments that connect learning opportunities in and out of the classroom.
 These curriculum initiatives are intended to complement other courses that are participating in the common reading experience.
 UE students will attend campus events designed to expand the scope of the book to global application.
 Through critical thinking and exploration of personal values, students will gain a broader understanding of the ethical issues presented in this book and the associated implications for the global community.

 First Year Composition